United States : Safety by City

 New Orleans hasn't been the target of any terrorist attacks recently, but possible attacks shouldn't be ruled out.
 Be aware of your surroundings at all times.

 SCAMS RISK : MEDIUM

 Count on people trying to sell you anything from a flower to a hat.
 There's a popular tourist scam where the scammer bets a tourist $20 that they know where the tourist got their shoes.
 After you take that bet, the scammer says "You got them on your feet" and demands the $20.
 There are also the so-called "gutter punks" on lower Decatur Street.

 New Orleans is generally safe for women to travel to, apart from drunk men that can be an annoyance to women around the French Quarter and especially during Mardi Gras.
 You should avoid dangerous neighborhoods (and this doesn't only apply to women).
 Just follow your basic common sense and general rules of things to avoid, like poorly lit streets and deserted areas and you should be fine.

 So...
 How Safe Is New Orleans Really?

-Most of the crime in New Orleans happens in areas in which tourists would have little reason to go to.
+Most of the crime in New Orleans happen in areas in which tourists would have little reason to go to.

-There are many places are perfectly safe, but you should avoid certain areas that are dangerous.
+There are many places are perfectly safe, but you should avoid certain dangerous areas.